 What Happens When There Is A Cyber Attack?

-A cyber attack is a security breach occurs when an attacker gains unauthorized access to a computer system or network.
+A cyber attack is a security breach that occurs when an attacker gains unauthorized access to a computer system or network.
 Cyber attacks happen by exploiting vulnerabilities in software or hardware, using social engineering techniques to trick users into revealing login credentials, or launching a denial-of-service attack to overload the target system with traffic.

 Once the attackers gain illegal access, they can carry out various malicious activities, such as stealing sensitive data, planting malware, or deleting files.
 In some cases, the attacker may also seek to extort money from the victim by demanding a ransom payment in exchange for not carrying out these activities.